-A technical conference showcasing the latest innovation in pig breeding and building design will be taking place on 18 June at Stoneleigh Park.
+A technical conference showcasing the latest innovation in pig breeding and building design took place on 18 June at Stoneleigh Park.

 Breed +3 Making it Happen - Conference and workshop.
 In order to achieve the productivity increases required everyone in the supply

 chain should focus on playing their part.
-BPEX and BOCM PAULS have teamed
+BPEX and BOCM PAULS teamed

-up for this event which is being held at
+up for this event which was held at

 Sandy Park, Exeter on May 1st, 2013.
 Full details can be found here: www.bpex.org.uk/2TS/events/default.aspx